Mc-Zen/quill/README.md

 _Note, that this package is in beta and may still be undergoing breaking changes.
 As new features like data types and scoped functions will be added to Typst, this package will be adapted to profit from the new paradigms._

-_Meanwhile, we suggest importing everything from `quill.typ` in a local scope to avoid polluting the global namespace (see example below)._
+_Meanwhile, we suggest importing everything from the package in a local scope to avoid polluting the global namespace (see example below)._

 <!-- ## Setup